-Charges Vary When Children Are Injured In Hot Cars
+Charges Vary When Children Are Injured in Hot Cars

-Parent’s Invent Wearable Ice Pack For Children’s Injuries
+Parents Invent Wearable Ice Pack for Children’s Injuries

-CBS News reports that parents turned their child’s head injury into a business opportunity.
+CBS News reports on parents who turned their child’s head injury into a business opportunity.
 Megan and Mike Ross credit their children’s recurring head injuries for their new family-run company, GooseEgged.
 The company was founded in 2018 after their son ran into a cabinet in the kitchen.
 Struggling to keep their child still to apply an ice pack, they searched the internet for something to help.

 When they found nothing that met their needs, they decided to create their own product.
 They designed an ice pack that is worn around the child’s head, leaving them free to continue playing or to be soothed.
 The packs are adjustable and feature the kid-friendly designs of a shark, a dog, and a unicorn so that the kids will want to wear them.

 The Huffington Post reports that a court has awarded a New York City high school student $60 million for injuries suffered in a chemistry accident.
 The facts of the case are as follows:

-- In January 2014, Yanes was a sophomore attending chemistry class.
-Instructor Anna Poole was performing the “rainbow experiment” which involved combining methanol with mineral salts to produce colorful flames.
+- In January 2014, Alonzo Yanes was a sophomore attending chemistry class.
+Instructor Anna Poole was performing the “rainbow experiment,” which involved combining methanol with mineral salts to produce colorful flames.
 Poole was using a gallon jug to pour the methanol.
 A fireball shot out, catching Yanes on fire.

 - The jury found that both the Department of Education and Poole were at fault in the accident.
 The financial award is intended to cover Yanes’ medical bills as well as his pain and suffering.

-As a result of the incident involving Yanes,’ the experiment is no longer being performed in New York City Schools.
+As a result of the incident involving Yanes, the experiment is no longer being performed in New York City Schools.